monocilindro/Awesome-Hydrospatial/README.md

 - [Ocean Tools: Marine Science](https://t.co/dMAZNAEK21) is an Android to develop useful tools for use in the planning and development of oceanographic surveys.
 It is not about providing tools that perform large calculations or processing, but rather Ocean Tools is focused on algorithms to perform small calculations on a day-to-day basis during the planning and execution of oceanographic campaigns.
 - [Mirone ](http://joa-quim.pt/mirone/) is a MATLAB-based framework tool that allows the display and manipulation of a large number of grid/images formats through its interface with the GDAL library.
 Its main purpose is to provide users with an easy-to-use graphical interface to manipulate GMT grids.
 Joaquim also provides [MBsystem for Windows](http://joa-quim.pt/mirone/downloads/gmt.html), a lighter version of MBsystem with no GUI apps.

-- [CMST-GA MB Process](https://cmst.curtin.edu.au/products/multibeam-software/)i s a proprietary backscatter data processing tool coded in Matlab and developed and used by Curtin University Centre for Marine Science and Technology (CMST) and Geoscience Australia (GA) researchers to process Kongsberg and Reson MBES data
+- [CMST-GA MB Process](https://cmst.curtin.edu.au/products/multibeam-software/) is a proprietary backscatter data processing tool coded in Matlab and developed and used by Curtin University Centre for Marine Science and Technology (CMST) and Geoscience Australia (GA) researchers to process Kongsberg and Reson MBES data.
 - [Hydrobib](https://hydrocharting.com/hydrobib/) is a freeware collection of survey utilities, meant to be used as a “knowledge database” for placing various information and “hydrographic tools” for classroom sonar/hydrography training etc.
 - [DORIS](https://www.doris-svp.org/) displays and processes physical data (salinity, temperature, velocity) issued from sensors and/or databases.
 The generated sound velocity profiles can be exported either to a sonar system for real-time application or to a post-processing software suite.
 - [Ocean Data View ](https://odv.awi.de/) (ODV) is a software package for the interactive exploration, analysis and visualization of oceanographic and other geo-referenced profile, time-series, trajectory or sequence data.